Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 {{< figure
 src="sram_scale.webp"
 caption="Very very high resolution render of the switch ASIC floorplan using [Tim Edward’s excellent OCD 256x8 SRAM IP](https://github.com/RTimothyEdwards/gf180mcu_ocd_ip_sram), for scale.
+Using `W` orientation."
+>}}

-A single 256 Byte SRAM occupies 301.3 x 224.93 um (using `W` orientation in this implementation) and consumes just by itself 1/3 of the floorplan.
+Assuming I was using [Tim Edward’s excellent OCD 256x8 SRAM IP](https://github.com/RTimothyEdwards/gf180mcu_ocd_ip_sram), a single 256 Byte SRAM occupies 301.3 x 224.93 um (using `W` orientation in this implementation) and consumes just by itself 1/3 of the floorplan.
 If we want to store even a single full packet we would need 6 of  such instances, and since we have 3 ports, we would then need to replicate that 3 times, so 18 instances in total.
 Now, we have a larger [1028 Byte version of this SRAM](https://github.com/RTimothyEdwards/gf180mcu_ocd_ip_sram/blob/main/cells/gf180mcu_ocd_ip_sram__sram1024x8m8wm1/gf180mcu_ocd_ip_sram__sram1024x8m8wm1.lef) that is 301.3 x 515.81 um which nicely increases our storage area density.
 But again, if where were to instantiate six such macros this would occupy x3 the area than we currently have to spare.
 Now, the Tiny Tapeout shuttle chip does support me scaling up this design up at most another two factors of two, or 4x.
 But the cost would also scale by a factor of 4, at which point we are getting into full chip orders of magnitude of cost.
-And if I were to go down the full chip route, since I then have the possibility of having a lot more pins to play with, this re-unlocks the possibility of interfacing with much larger external memories, thus changing the landscape of what the correct technical tradeoff would be again."
+And if I were to go down the full chip route, since I then have the possibility of having a lot more pins to play with, this re-unlocks the possibility of interfacing with much larger external memories, thus changing the landscape of what the correct technical tradeoff would be again.
->}}

 {{< github repo="RTimothyEdwards/gf180mcu_ocd_ip_sram" showThumbnail=false >}}